kashmawy/self_driving_cars/vehicle_tracking/README.md

 1. Spend more time getting more data to train the SVM model, so that the model is more robust at finding matches.
 2. I would fine tune the parameters of the extraction even further so that the SVM model would have very little false positives.
-3. I would also spend more time to make previous images that have bounding boxes that overlap the current bounding box boost the current bounding box, which would know show lagged bounding boxes as is the case currently.
+3. I would also spend more time to make previous images that have bounding boxes that overlap the current bounding box boost the current bounding box, which would not show lagged bounding boxes as is the case currently.